PRESS RELEASE: LIRS Appoints Krish O’Mara Vignarajah as President and CEO: Choice Represents a New Generation of Leadership

 Since its founding in 1939, LIRS has worked to uphold the uniquely American ideal that welcoming immigrants from across the globe with open arms is essential to our nation’s progress and prosperity.
 Now more than ever, bold action is needed to ensure America remains the shining city on the Hill and a bastion of hope for those yearning for a better life.
 Krish’s embodiment of these timeless American values inspired LIRS to appoint a next generation leader—the second refugee and first non-Lutheran in its 80-year history—to lead its efforts to protect the rights and create opportunities for vulnerable refugees and migrants.

 “In an era of family separation and animus towards immigrants seeking a better life, Krish Vignarajah is the perfect person to lead LIRS–one of our nation’s foremost immigration organizations.
 As an immigrant who fled a civil war and went on to serve in the State Department, Obama White House, and across Maryland, Krish uniquely understands the challenges and opportunities facing refugees and asylum-seekers.
-She will be a tireless champion for all who seek a better life,” said Sen. Ben Cardin (Md).
+She will be a tireless champion for all who seek a better life,” said U.S. Senator Ben Cardin (Ranking Member, Senate Committee on Foreign Relations).

 A refugee herself, Krish represents the promise of the American Dream and understands better than anyone the importance of LIRS’s work.
 When she was 9-months-old, she and her family escaped a civil war and built a life in Maryland.
 Her parents became public school teachers in Baltimore City.
 But Baltimore schools were more than an employer for her parents; they became an extended family as teachers and principals alike helped her family navigate a new country, just as neighbors treated Krish and her family not as strangers but as neighbors and friends.
 She has never forgotten that without their support, she could not have gone from Baltimore public schools to the White House.
 Krish has committed her career to public service because she knows how differently life could have turned out.